EloWord/hiveos/README.md

 - added dual cpu+gpu mining on hiveos in one flighsheet (as Hive OS doesn't support 2 custom miners)
 - added total found and rejected solution on HiveOs web UI
-- fixed hashrate reporting
+- fixed it/s reporting
-- fixed gpu data (hash,fan,temp,bus)
+- fixed gpu data (it/s,fan,temp,bus)
-- fixed cpu data (hash,temp,bus)
+- fixed cpu data (it/s,temp,bus)
 - added support of gpu mining "only" also => *just don't set "amountOfThreads" param in the Filghtsheet*
 - stability improvement